 Ever wondered if you’re able to get that sun-kissed glow with new tattoos?
 We’ve got your answer!
-Here are tips and tricks to keep your new ink safe while in the tanning bed.
+Here are tips and tricks to keep your original ink safe while in the tanning bed.

 The Tanning Bed

-So you’ve just gotten a new tattoo and you really want to tan the rest of your skin so you can show it off.
-First and foremost, the tattoo must be completely healed before exposing it to any sort of UV rays, natural or artificial.
+You just got a new tattoo, and you want to tan the rest of your skin so you can show it off.
+First and foremost, the tattoo must completely heal before exposing it to any UV rays, natural or artificial.
 Prematurely introducing fresh ink to either the sun or tanning bed will diminish the brilliance of the color both immediately and long term.

-In a nutshell, you want to cover your tattoo either with an object that surrounds its surface area, or a generous coat of sunblock with high SPF.
+In a nutshell, you want to cover your tattoo either with an object that surrounds its surface area or a generous coat of sunblock with high SPF.
 While this won’t stop the aging process for your tattoo, it will prolong its vibrancy.
 Keep in mind that one application of sunblock is not enough if you’re going to spend an extended amount of time in the sun or tanning bed.
-Ideally, you should reapply sunblock every two hours, and a solid 15 minutes before exposing your skin to the sun or tanning bed.
+Ideally, you should reapply sunscreen every two hours and a solid 15 minutes before exposing your skin to the sun or tanning bed.

-After tanning, be sure to moisturize your skin as you normally would, while applying a more generous portion to your tattoos.
-Keeping inked skin moisturized will ensure that the color stays put until the tattoo is completely healed.
+After tanning, be sure to moisturize your skin as you usually would while applying a more generous portion to your tattoos.
+To ensure the color stays, consistently take care of your skin.